josephgroark/joegroark/src/pages/gatsby.md

 date: "2020-03-05"
 ---

 Well here we go, welcome to my little blog about my learning journey.
-I wanted to touchdown with a little Gatsby, it's not really to intimidating so let's dive in.
+I wanted to touchdown with a little Gatsby, it's not really too intimidating so let's dive in.

 Firstly what is it and what does it do for you?
 From gatsbyjs.org